aspose-diagram/Aspose.Diagram-API-References/english/net/aspose.diagram/relcubbezto/d/_index.md

 ---
 title: D
 second_title: Aspose.Diagram for .NET API Reference
-description: The y-coordinate of the control point at the end of the curve in relative coordinates.
+description: The ycoordinate of the control point at the end of the curve in relative coordinates.
 type: docs
 weight: 50
 url: /net/aspose.diagram/relcubbezto/d/